viljoviitanen/Openelec-addons/README.md

 A Nintendo emulator. http://fceux.org

-Adds also scons build system

 2.0.1 download adds a file dialog to choose the launched rom
+To quit the emulator, press the delete key

 TODO:
 fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache
 add command line parameters to settings instead of hardcoded values
-figure out a way to quit the emulator other than ssh'ing in openelec box and killing the process

 To compie and create addon
     ./scripts/create_addon fceu

+Adds also scons build system, below

 ### Scons